limeiralucas/viewers-leaderboard-backend/README.md

 ### Running tests

 The project uses [pytest](https://docs.pytest.org/en/stable/) to run the tests.
-You do so using the make command or manually using `pytest`:
+You can do so using the make command or manually using `pytest`:

 ```
 make test